edwardcapriolo/teknek/README.md

 Feed - An abstraction for an input source.
 A feed produces tuples.
 A feed can be a message queue, new rows in a relational database, or anything else you may want to process.

-Tuple - a map that contains 0 or more key value pairs
+Tuple - a map that contains 0 or more key value pairs, could be thought of a row.

 Operator - An abstraction that takes a tuple as input and optionally produces a tuple as output.